mjpin7/practice/README.md

   - getMin(): Gets the minimum value in the BST
   - getMax(): Gets the maximum value in the BST
   - getHeight(): Gets the height of the BST

+## <a name="heap"></a>Heap/HeapSort
+  - Implemented in Java with root node at index 1
+  - maxHeapify(index): To heapify (sift down) an index in the heap
+  - insert(value): To insert a value into the heap
+  - siftUp(index): To sift a value up at index, used when inserting
+  - removeMax(): Remove and return the max value in the heap as well as make sure to keep heap conditions
+  - heapSort(array): Takes an unsorted array and sorts it using HeapSort
+  - getMax(): Returns but does not remove the max value in heap
+  - printHeap(): Prints the heap
+  - getSize(): Gets the size of the heap
+  - isEmpty(): Checks if the heap is empty